iiierie/iiierie.github.io/content/post/Essentialism/index.md

 ### The Mindset to have:

-- i choose to
+- I choose to
 - only a few things really matter
-- i can do anything but not everything
+- I can do anything but not everything

 Hard meaningful work, getting organized effort does not necessarily correlate to more results.
 “Less but better does.”